-- 6.1.
-The collection of tissues and fluids containing material of interest from patients suffering from cancer is the responsibility of the clinicians operating on or caring for the patient. - 6.2 All staff handling tissue are to undergo appropriate training by members of the iMATCH team in addition to conducting work under standard operating procedures developed from this document. - 6.3.
-Following sampling of the tissues, the clinical team is responsible for contacting members iMATCH team (detailed on page 5) to ensure that samples are delivered as quickly as possible to the pathology for sampling [In developing a protocol from this document for another site, this processing time may need to be considered] - 6.4.
-Clinical fellows, researchers and tissue collectors remain under the direct supervision of the institution / trust line management. - 6.5 Clinical fellows, researchers and tissue collectors, in collaboration with the clinical care team for the following: - 6.5.1.
-Patient identification and consent, specimen labelling, early storage, and transportation of the samples - 6.5.2.
-Maintaining an appropriate chain of custody from sample collection, until transfer to laboratory staff or other appropriate team member. - 6.5.3.
-Maintaining a sterile sampling field, and storage conditions until sample transfer, to ensure a medical product can be produced to GMP regulations - 6.5.4.
-Ensuring that sampling and storage occurs within a timely manner once tissue is ex vivo. - 6.5.5.
-Accurately completing any accompanying documentation - 6.5.6.
-Investigation or being aware of back up procedures in the eventuality that a problem arises during sampling or transportation (e.g. blood spillage) - 6.5.7.
+6.1.
+The collection of tissues and fluids containing material of interest from patients suffering from cancer is the responsibility of the clinicians operating on or caring for the patient.

+6.2 All staff handling tissue are to undergo appropriate training by members of the iMATCH team in addition to conducting work under standard operating procedures developed from this document.

+6.3.
+Following sampling of the tissues, the clinical team is responsible for contacting members iMATCH team (detailed on page 5) to ensure that samples are delivered and processed within 30 minutes of their sampling in theatre.
+[In developing a protocol from this document for another site, this processing time may need to be altered]

+6.4.
+Clinical fellows, researchers and other tissue collectors remain under the direct supervision of the institution / trust line management.

+6.5 Clinical fellows, researchers and other tissue collectors, in collaboration with the clinical care team are responsible for the following:

+6.5.1.
+Patient identification and consent, specimen labelling, early storage, and transportation of the samples

+6.5.2.
+Maintaining an appropriate chain of custody from sample collection, until transfer to laboratory staff or other appropriate team member.

+6.5.3.
+Maintaining a sterile sampling field, and storage conditions until sample transfer, to ensure a medical product can be produced to GMP regulations

+6.5.4.
+Ensuring that sampling and storage occurs within a timely manner once tissue is ex vivo.

+6.5.5.
+Accurately completing any accompanying documentation

+6.5.6.
+Investigation or being aware of back up procedures in the eventuality that a problem arises during sampling or transportation (e.g. blood spillage)

+6.5.7.
 Liaising with other trust and DOCS staff.